AnyChart/docs.anychart.com/Working_with_Data/Using_Data_Tree_Model.md

 ### Update

-Every node in data tree may be updated.
-The node should be got first to proceed information adjustment.
-Below there is an illustration of adding 1000 to values of the third node.
+Every node in a data tree may be updated.
+The node should be obtained to proceed with data adjustment.
+Here is how you can add 1000 to a value of the third node:

 ```
 // this part of a code is responsible for increasing the value of the third field "Value"